zhanglab/memonet/README_chapter1.md

 MEMONET dataset:
 - Location of data: https://docs.google.com/spreadsheets/d/1mU7l8Oj-Fr4FYE6IlmTcX_s2YdCtZXx0GgJI3jBE3J4/edit#gid=0 (* will need to change this to the ncbi repository number once we upload data there)
-- Script for downloading: /data/zhanglab/jingwang/brain/RNAseq/Takaki/Deep/download.sh
+- Script for downloading: download.sh
 - Download to: ~/Downloads/RNAseq/data/memonet_data/data_download

 AIBS dataset:
-- Location of data:
+- Location of data: *
 - Download to: ~/Downloads/RNAseq/data/AIBS_data
 - Rename the files to: aibs_barcodes.tsv, aibs_genes.tsv, aibs_matrix.mtx

 # Pre-processing of memonet data
 ## Aggregate the data of all mice using Cell Ranger commands